GitHub Actions Workflows

 Workflow runs but deployment fails

-- Check that your ZIP file structure matches what WordPress expects
+- Check that your directory structure matches what WordPress expects

-- Ensure the theme/plugin folder name inside the ZIP matches your theme slug
+- Ensure the theme folder name inside the artifact matches your theme slug

 - Check the workflow run logs in GitHub Actions for errors